RoyceTheBiker/driFTPin/README.md

 ```

 ## Ajax JSON PUT & POST
-jQuery put and post don't support sending JSON as an object.
-The JSON can be stringified to send and the parsed in the backend, but to send the JSON as an object the **$.ajax** function is used.
+jQuery put and post doesn't support sending JSON as an object.
+The JSON can be stringified to send and parsed in the backend, but the **$.ajax** function is used to send the JSON as an object.

 ### POST
 ```javascript